pedro-mendonca/GP-Toolbox/readme.txt

 == Description ==

-This plugin for GlotPress adds tools to help you manage and debug your own install.
+This set of tools extends the functionality of GlotPress, bringing to light any potential problems hidden under the hood, keeping it clean, fast and trouble-free.

 == Features ==